caitlinw29/README-generator/generated_README.md

 ## Installation

-a
+See deployed site

 ## Usage

-s
+Use search bar

 ## Contributions

-s
+Submit pull requests

 ## Testing

-s
+N/A

 ## License

-This application is covered under Apache
+This application is covered under IBM

 ## Questions

-Contact me with any questions at id or through github at github.com/caitlinw29
+Contact me with any questions at email@yahoo.com or through github at github.com/caitlinw29